What is uplift modelling?

 Evaluation of Uplift Models

-Remember that we cannot observe uplift directly as it’s impossible to both get the Direct Mail campaign and not get it.
+Remember that we cannot observe uplift directly as it’s impossible to both get the DM campaign and not get it.
 This not only determines how we go about building models, but also how we can evaluate how well the model performs.

 This means that common evaluation metrics for classification problems such as Precision, Recall or Accuracy are not useful to us out-of-the-box and we need to use non-standard metrics to evaluate model performance.
-Again, these evaluation metrics are focused on using group-level reporting to overcome a lot of the issues.
+Again, these evaluation metrics are focused on using group-level reporting to overcome manyof the issues.
 We use two intuitive graphs to explain how you could go about evaluating these models.

 In the Qini barplot, you can see the actuals of net lift for each decile of predicted uplift; the deciles providing the grouping.
 This model is performing very well – we see a monotonically decreasing lift as we go from the best customers to the worst.
-Note that the bottom 5 deciles have a negative lift, which means that it would be better to not send these customers the Direct Mail; it makes them less likely to take out the credit card!
+Note that the bottom 5 deciles have a negative lift, which means that it would be better to not send these customers the DM; it makes them less likely to take the credit card.
 The average net lift is plotted horizontally, this shows that deciles 1-5 are above the average (4 borderline).

 In the Area Under the Uplift Curve, we have the cumulative version of the bar plot.
 The black line represents the ‘random’ model and the red line is the cumulative lift.
 Essentially, we’re trying to maximise the area under this curve; if there is one metric to optimise for, then this is most likely the best metric to quote, in the absence of a better understanding of the business application.

-We can see that we reach a global maximum at the 5th decile – so in real life, this might be a sensible number to treat (depending on budget and other constraints of course).
+We can see that we reach a global maximum at the 5th decile – so in real life, this might be a sensible number to treat, depending on budget and other constraints.

 Practical Considerations for Uplift Modelling